Parrots have complex cognitive abilities, meaning they dance to music for fun.

-A region of their genome sequence, which regulates brain development.
-This region is highly similar to our own.
-It’s what allowed us to evolve with higher cognitive abilities, such as:
+A region of their genome sequence regulates brain development.
+This region is highly similar to our own, which is what allowed humans to evolve with advanced cognitive abilities, such as:

 - Spatial awareness

-Parrots have bigger brains than other birds.
-They evolved the region in their genome sequence.
-That gave them the ability to communicate through sounds.
+Parrots are smarter than other birds because they evolved the region in their genome sequence, enabling them to communicate through sounds.
 This evolved genome sequence created a link between the: